A guide to the passive house standard

 How to achieve the passive house standard

-Your build must be certified by the Passivehaus Institute or an authorised UK company and must incorporate the key Passive House principles to ensure stable air temperatures, comfortable indoor air and minimal energy use.
-These are:
+Getting the passive house badge of approval takes a lot of careful planning, design, and construction.
+Your build must be certified by the Passivehaus Institute or an authorised UK company and must incorporate the key passive house principles to ensure stable air temperatures, comfortable indoor air, and minimal energy use.
+The main principles are:

 Extremely high levels of insulation

-Arguably, this is the most important.
-Building design must prioritise the quality of the insulation – the two go hand in hand.
-High-quality insulation will minimise the heat exchange with the outside environment.
+Arguably, this principle is the most important.
+High-quality insulation will minimise heat exchange with the outside environment, so building design must prioritise the quality of the insulation – the two go hand in hand.

 No thermal bridges

-All wall, flooring and roof space should well-insulated with no gaps.
+The way high-quality insulation is installed matters.
+Maximum insulation can be achieved with a ‘blanket’ used in the ceilings, floor, and walls - this should have no gaps (or thermal bridges) that interrupt the insulation.
 Ensuring this means there’s less of a need for additional heating or cooling to reach a comfortable temperature.

 High-efficiency windows and doors